 April 25, 2018 Update: Snack Society’s Will Mahoney on Twitter shared this “Open Letter from a WWE Fan living in Saudi Arabia” shared on SquaredCircle Pro Wrestling forum on Reddit, ironically a forum Mike himself is no longer allowed to post in.

-Now preparing for the big, Triple H has also defended the show and WWE’s involvement in Saudi Arabia in this article published in The Independent WWE Greatest Royal Rumble: Triple H defends hosting event in Saudi Arabia without any women wrestlers
+Now, on location, preparing for the big event, Triple H has also defended the show and WWE’s involvement in Saudi Arabia in this article published in The Independent WWE Greatest Royal Rumble: Triple H defends hosting event in Saudi Arabia without any women wrestlers

 Triple H, Vince McMahon’s aforementioned son-in-law who himself is scheduled to wrestle John Cena in a Wrestlemania 22 rematch on the April 27 show, is quoted as saying, “I understand that people are questioning it, but you have to understand that every culture is different and just because you don’t agree with a certain aspect of it, it doesn’t mean it’s not a relevant culture.
 You can’t dictate to a country or a religion about how they handle things but, having said that, WWE is at the forefront of a women’s evolution in the world and what you can’t do is affect change anywhere by staying away from it.
 While, right now, women are not competing in the event, we have had discussions about that and we believe and hope that, in the next few years they will be.
 That is a significant cultural shift in Saudi Arabia.
 The country is in the middle of a shift in how it is dealing with that – the position is changing, and rights are changing, as are the way women are handled and treated in society.
 We think that’s a great thing and we’re excited to be at the forefront of that change.”